 The Bottom Line: Getting adequate sleep won't completely clear up acne, but it may help to some degree.
 Try to get 8 hours a night or more when you can.

 Common sense tells us that getting enough sleep will help keep us healthy, and might even help reduce acne.
-This is reflected in the following survey results from a 2007 study published in the International Journal of Dermatology.

-Among people who were surveyed about their acne, 75% believed that acne was triggered by poor sleep.
+Among people who were surveyed about their acne, 76% believed that acne was triggered by poor sleep.
 Only stress was believed to be a greater factor, which was reported by 82% of people.1